Gator-PASE/gator-pase.github.io/content/authors/prev-vp-external/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - 2022 - 2025 Appointed Officers
+  - 2022 - 2025 Executive Board
 ---

-Estefania is a Graduate Research Assistant in the [OrthoBME Lab](https://www.orthobme.com/).
+Ava is a Graduate Research Assistant in the [Brain Mapping Lab](http://brainmappinglab.org) under research guidance from Dr. Ayşegül Gündüz.
+Her primary research interests within Biomedical Engineering include Neural Engineering/Neuroengineering, Machine Learning, and Artificial Intelligence, with a primary focus on Neuromodulation techniques such as Deep Brain Stimulation (DBS) systems towards understanding neurological disorders such as Epilepsy, Essential Tremor, Tourette's syndrome, etc. Her ultimate research goals are to impact the overall quality of life for patients with neurological disorders to relieve systems impeding life through better imaging techniques, instrumentation, therapeutics, and treatments.